 We have a statutory duty to work in the public interest, a duty which we are strongly committed to achieving through our work to promote a strong, varied and effective solicitor profession working in the interests of the public and protecting and promoting the rule of law.
 We seek to influence the creation of a fairer and more just society through our active engagement with the Scottish and United Kingdom Governments, Parliaments, wider stakeholders and our membership.

-We welcome the opportunity to consider and respond to the Environment Bill and have the following comments to put forward for consideration.
+We welcome the opportunity to consider and provide written evidence on the Environment Bill1 and have the following comments to put forward for consideration.